kiharalab/GNN_pocket/README.md

 ## Output file

-The output files are saved ad final_pred which is located at the parent dir of GNN_pocket.
+The output files are saved as final_pred which is at the same directory.
 For example:
 ```
-cd ../final_pred
+cd ./final_pred
 cd 23
 ```
 structure.pqr: the prediction is at column 9, which 1.000 means pocket 1, 0.000 means not a pocket atom.